1000 Terrace Av

 ARCHITECTURE:

 This two-storey, steeply-pitched hip-roofed British Arts & Crafts house has exposed rafter tails and a hip-roofed dormer on the front.
-On the left front façade is a porch with glassed-in entry and balcony above.
-Right of the porch is a full-height, narrow angled bay attached to a full-height, wide box bay; both are hip-roofed, with half-timbering between the floors.
-There are multiple narrow multi-paned leaded lights on both floors.
+On the left front façade, a porch with glassed-in entry and balcony above were added in 1948.
+Right of the porch is a full-height, wide box bay fronted by narrow angled bay; both are hip-roofed, with half-timbering between the floors.
+There are multiple narrow, multi-paned, leaded lights on both floors.
 The house is stuccoed, with random rubble and quoins on the porch, lower front bay and chimneys.
-A centrally located basement doorway has been created at the base of the bays.

 ORIGINAL OCCUPANTS: